neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 `invocations/` endpoint.

-For general customization of the server, changes should not need to be made to the dockerfile, but to the `config.yaml` file that the dockerfile reads from instead.
+For general customization of the server, changes should not need to be made to the dockerfile, but to the `config.yaml` file that the Dockerfile reads from instead.

 ### config.yaml
-`config.yaml` used to configure the DeepSparse serve running in the Dockerfile.
+`config.yaml` is used to configure the DeepSparse server running in the Dockerfile.
 It is important that the config contains the line `integration: sagemaker` so endpoints may be provisioned correctly to match SageMaker specifications.